Delay Minimization in Pinching-Antenna-enabled NOMA-MEC Networks: Proposed Solution

 The optimization problem \eqref{eq:Prob_T_min} is solved for a fixed decoding order \(\pi\).
 To obtain the global optimum, we evaluate all decoding orders \(\pi \in \Pi\), where \(\Pi\) is the set of all permutations of user indices \(\{1, 2, \ldots, K\}\).
 For each \(\pi\), Algorithm \ref{alg:optimization} computes the minimal task delay \(D_T\) and the corresponding \(\bm{\beta}\), \(\mathbf{P}\), and \(\mathbf{x}_{\mathrm{p}}\).
-The global optimal solution is determined by selecting the configuration with the smallest \(D_T\).
+The global optimal solution is determined by selecting the configuration with the smallest \(D_T\)\footnote{{The computational complexity of the proposed solution is primarily governed by the $O(K!)$ exhaustive search over decoding orders.
+While the execution time grows factorially with $K$, the algorithm remains scalable for practical NOMA-MEC systems where user clusters are typically small.}}.